JustinDrake/node-es6-examples/README.md

 The underlying philosophy and broad direction of ES6 has mostly been agreed upon.
 However, implementation details have and will change until the final specification is published.
 Experimental ES6 in Node may not comply with the latest draft specification (which is available [here](http://people.mozilla.org/~jorendorff/es6-draft.html) in HTML format).

 For a list of flags enabling experimental JavaScript in Node use the command `node --v8-options | grep harmony`.
 The unstable branch 0.11.x has greater ES6 support than the stable branch 0.10.x.
-For simplicity, the we assume 0.11.x but examples may work in 0.10.x also.
+For simplicity, we assume the 0.11.x branch here, but most examples will work in 0.10.x also.
 To easily switch between versions, we recommend the excellent [n](https://github.com/visionmedia/n) Node version manager.

 The single `--harmony` flag enables most of the ES6 experimental features.
 However, as of v0.11.3, you will also need the `--use_strict` flag for the block scoping examples, along with the `--harmony_generators` flag for the generator examples.